pcm-dpc/propagator/README.md

         fire_prob = sim.compute_fire_probability()
         # Persist or visualise probability grids here.
 ```

+- `ignitions` accepts either boolean rasters or `(row, col[, realization])`
+  tuples, so you can mix masks from remote sensing products with ad-hoc points.

 For an end-to-end script that mirrors the CLI pipeline (including loaders and
 writers), see `docs/programmatic.md` or the `example/example.py` file.